NotePlan/plugins/np.ThemeChooser/README.md

 The "triggers" line does not need to be changed and just calls the ThemeChooser plugin when the file is opened.

 The "theme" field should match the exact name of the theme you want to open with this document.
+You can see the theme names in the NotePlan Preferences > Themes panel.

+### Command: /Add/Change This Note’s Theme in Frontmatter

+The command `/Add/Change This Note’s Theme in Frontmatter` can be used to add/change the frontmatter for the open document to include a theme of your choosing.

+### Frontmatter Setting via Template:

-It may make sense for you to include this in a template.
-The way to add frontmatter into a template is as follows:
+If you want to use theme changes broadly, it may make sense for you to include the frontmatter fields in a template.
+The following is a sample template note that could be in your @Templates folder:

 ```
 ---